pandas-dev/pandas/doc/source/categorical.rst

     res
     res.dtypes

-In this case the categories are not the same and so an error is raised:
+In this case the categories are not the same, and therefore an error is raised:

 .. ipython:: python